carlmontanari/scrapli/README.md

 ## SSH2-Python

-Arista EOS uses keyboard interactive authentication which is currently broken in the pip-installable version of ssh2-python (as of January 2020).
+- Arista EOS uses keyboard interactive authentication which is currently broken in the pip-installable version of ssh2-python (as of January 2020).
 GitHub user [Red-M](https://github.com/Red-M) has contributed to and fixed this particular issue but the fix has not been merged.
 If you would like to use ssh2-python with EOS I suggest cloning and installing via Red-M's repository or my fork of Red-M's fork!

 - Use the context manager where possible!
 More testing needs to be done to confirm/troubleshoot, but limited testing seems to indicate that without properly closing the connection there appears to be a bug that causes Python to crash on MacOS at least.
 More to come on this as I have time to poke it more!
+I believe this is only occurring on the latest branch/update (i.e. not on the pip installable version).

 # Linting and Testing

+*NOTE* Currently there are no unit/functional tests for IOSXR/NXOS/EOS/Junos, however as this part of nssh is largely a port of ssh2net, they should work :)

 ## Linting